samtron1412/docs/sci/math/math-term.md

 special structure, or a morphism in category theory, which generalizes the idea of a function.

+# Normal Distribution

+- In probability theory, the normal (or Gaussian or Gauss or Laplace-Gauss) distribution is a very common continuous probability distribution.
+- Normal distribution is important in statistics and are often used in the natural and social sciences to represent real-valued random variables whose distributions are not known.
+- The normal distribution is useful because of the central limit theorem.
+    + It states that averages of samples of observations of random variables independently drawn from independent distributions converge in distribution to the normal, that is, become normally distributed when the number of observations is sufficiently large.
+- The probability density of the normal distribution is: ...
+    + muy is the mean or expectation of the distribution (also its median and mode)
+    + sigma is the standard deviation
+    + sigma square is the variance
+- Standard normal distribution
+    + muy = 0 and sigma = 1

 # Number

 an arithmetical value, expressed by a word, symbol, or figure,